-At ICCA, we have seen many aspiring food entrepreneurs in the making, and have also seen them achieve their goals as soon as they enter the industry.
-But it is rare to see students nailing it when they are still doing their program here; Karl Bishop and Georgina Morton from Amateur Cookery who made it all happen together within a very short span of time is one such inspiring success story that ICCA has witnessed.
+At ICCA, we have seen many aspiring food entrepreneurs in the making and achieving their goals as soon as they enter the industry.
+However, Karl Bishop and Georgina Morton, our Amateur Cookery students took one step ahead and made it all happen within a short span of time while they were still studying in ICCA.
 They met at ICCA, became friends and their friendship bloomed to a wonderful business partnership which gave birth to an amazing idea, Oscar & Jemima’s which is named after their gorgeous kids.

 Oscar & Jemima’s is a digital initiative that was born out of a shared passion for food by Georgie & Karl to encourage home cooking in our busy lifestyle.
-As we got Karl and Georgie to spare a little time from their busy schedule to chat with us, let’s find out the rest of the story from them itself.
+Their vision and thoughts encourage us to go back to homemade foods even if we are busy and used to takeaways.
+Here, we have Karl and Georgie talking about their homemade meal plan venture and the story behind this unique idea.

-We are the region’s first recipe subscription business with the aim of helping busy mums with their mid-week dinners and kids pack lunches too.
+Georgie: We are the region’s first recipe subscription website with the aim of helping busy mums with their mid-week dinners and lunch packs.
 For minimal cost, you can subscribe and be sent you dinner recipes for the week and a downloadable shopping list too.
 In addition to making life easier, we are trying to encourage people to cook more and take responsibility for what they are feeding themselves and their families.
 It’s important to know what goes into your food.
-Not to mention cooking is fun, it’s a great opportunity to spend time with the children and mealtimes bring families together.
+Also, cooking is fun when done with the family and mealtimes bring families together.

-Very different as you don’t have to spend time flicking through recipe books, trawling websites to find inspiration for meal times – we do all the research and send inspiring, easy-to-make and delicious recipes straight to you every Thursday so you have the weekend to shop and then not have to worry about what you’re going to cook every night.
+Karl: Very different as you don’t have to spend time flicking through recipe books, trawling websites to find inspiration for meal times – we do all the research and send inspiring, easy-to-make and interesting recipes straight to our subscribers every Thursday so they have the weekend to shop and then not have to worry about what they’re going to cook every night.

-Georgie: We both love cooking so we both cook, I photograph the recipes, edit and artwork the images and we both share the load with managing the website, blogs, social media, typing the recipes and shopping lists, marketing and all the other administrative side.
+Karl: We both love cooking so we both cook, Georgie photographs the recipes, edits the images and we both share the load of managing the website, blogs, social media, typing the recipes and shopping lists, marketing and all the other administrative sides.

-ICCA has been an eye opener for both of us in terms of the food knowledge, not only on the theory side but also understanding the fundamental basics of classic cooking.
+Karl & Georgie: ICCA has been an eye-opener for both of us in terms of the food knowledge, not only on the theory side but also understanding the fundamentals of classic cooking.
 The chefs have been great fun, knowledgeable and are very supportive to work with and the energy in the ICCA kitchen is amazingly inspiring; it does have the feeling of being an energetic happy family.
-It was also such an amazing opportunity that ICCA gave us to work with their teams at Taste of Dubai.
+It was also such a great opportunity that ICCA gave us to work with their teams at Taste of Dubai.

 Q. Forgot to ask about Oscar and Jemima.
 Are they fond of food?

 Georgie: Oscar is my 6-year-old son and Jemima is Karl’s daughter and she is 3.
 In Oscar’s case, ‘fond’ is an understatement.
-I am very lucky, as he will eat almost anything.
-You can guarantee he will ask me what’s for dinner when he wakes up in the morning and he always says; “it’s because your cooking is so delicious mummy”, (ha ha).
+I am very lucky as he eats almost anything.
+You can guarantee he will ask me what’s for dinner when he wakes up in the morning and he always says; “it’s because your cooking is so delicious mummy”(Laughs).